asperaa/bank-app-jwt/readme.md

 The cURL scripts are as follows -

-GET request to get the bank/branch details for a given IFSC code
+GET request to get the bank/branch details for a given IFSC code.
 <pre>
 curl -X GET \
   'http://localhost:8000/api/bank_detail/?limit=7&offset=0&ifsc=YESB0GSB001' \